intel-lab-lkp/linux/Documentation/arch/x86/resctrl.rst

 	"mbm_total_bytes" or "mbm_local_bytes" will report 'Unavailable' if there is no counter associated with that event.

+"num_mbm_cntrs":
+	The number of monitoring counters available for assignment when the architecture supports mbm_cntr_assign mode.

+	The resctrl file system supports tracking up to two memory bandwidth events per monitoring group: mbm_total_bytes and/or mbm_local_bytes.
+	Up to two counters can be assigned per monitoring group, one for each memory bandwidth event.
+More monitoring groups can be tracked by assigning one counter per monitoring group.
+However, doing so limits memory bandwidth tracking to a single memory bandwidth event per monitoring group.

 "max_threshold_occupancy":
 		Read/write file provides the largest value (in bytes) at which a previously used LLC_occupancy